 At 947,300 square kilometers (365,754 square miles), Tanzania is the 31st largest country in the world.
-It is approximately the size of British Columbia, twice the size of California, with a population estimated at just over 51,000,000.
+It is approximately the size of British Columbia, twice the size of California.
 Most people live in peace and enjoy an environment rich in natural resources.
-An increasing number of rural people are moving into towns and cities, with a corresponding rise in the number of urban poor.
+An increasing number of rural people are moving into towns and cities.

 World Renew in Tanzania